Duke University Job Descriptions

 Site and Study Management

-Mentors, trains, and oversees activities related to how teams communicate with sponsors and CROs, site visits, management of resources (staff, supplies, equipment) and implementation of operational plans across the research program; and use of systems and system reports to manage research participants activities and tracking and marking financial milestones as well as manage research protocol activities and maintain current protocol information.
+Mentors, trains, and oversees activities related to how teams communicate with sponsors and contract research organizations (CROs), site visits, management of resources (staff, supplies, equipment) and implementation of operational plans across the research program (including at multiple sites); and use of systems and system reports to manage research participants activities, track and mark financial milestones, manage research protocol activities, and maintain current protocol information.

 Makes feasibility recommendations for research program.
 Develops and oversees processes to determine participation in trials.
 May manage the budget for research studies.

-Works with the CRU or departmental leadership to ensure that studies within the research program are conducted in compliance with and closed according to institutional requirements and policies.
+Works with the CRU or departmental leadership to ensure that studies within the research program are conducted in compliance with and closed according to institutional requirements and best practices.

 Leadership and Professionalism

-Evaluates and implements the department, CRU, or division professional development and and or training programs to ensure they meet the needs of staff retention, continuous improvement, and development.
+Evaluates and implements the department, CRU, or division professional development and training programs to ensure they meet the needs of staff retention, continuous improvement, and development.

 Required Qualifications at this Level